RodHowell-Algorithms/Huffman-Tree-Viewer/README.md

 ## Creating the JAR Archive

-To create a JAR archive, you will first need to create an archive containing just the package **edu.ksu.cis.minAVL**.
+To create a JAR archive, you will first need to create an archive containing just the package **edu.ksu.cis.huffmanCodes**.
 Because the command is rather long, the files `options.txt` and `Manifest.txt` have been provided to shorten it:

 <pre>
 jar -c -f huffmanviewer-only.jar @options.txt edu/ksu.cis/huffmanCodes/*.class